PyConPL/Book/2014/how_to_make_killer_robots_with_python_and_raspberry_pi/text.md

 especially if you need some custom functionality.

 Now, suppose you have all the parts, and you start assembling it all together.
 It's easy to just glue everything together and solder all the wires.
-But then, then you realize, that you attached one of the legs up-side down, one of the servomotors is fried and you need a larger capacitor.
+But then you realize, that you attached one of the legs up-side down, one of the servomotors is fried and you need a larger capacitor.
 So you have to break it all apart again.
 What a pain!
 Better to use gold pins, plugs, screws, and even